Ed Cooke (American football)

-Edward Grey Cooke (May 3, 1935 – February 6, 2022) was an American professional football defensive end and linebacker who played in both the National Football League and the American Football League.
+Edward Grey Cooke (May 3, 1935 – February 6, 2022) was an American professional football defensive end and linebacker who played in both the National Football League (NFL) and the American Football League (AFL).
 In 1966, with the AFL's Miami Dolphins, he was selected to the AFL All-Star Team.
-Cooke played college football at Maryland and was drafted in the third round of the 1958 NFL Draft.
+Cooke played college football at Maryland and was drafted in the third round of the 1958 NFL draft.